How to look after and feed your wormery

 |Egg shells – crushed||Processed food|

 |Green waste compost||Cheese|

-You can also download this menu as a pdf,
+You can also see or download this menu here from Google Docs.

 Worms are quite happy for two to three weeks without feeding.
 Don’t add excess food before you go away, as this may become rancid.
 Feed them as normal, perhaps adding extra damp cardboard and / or a layer of green waste compost or manure (this will provide food for the worms but won’t go off).